-Christmas records had a limited period of sales potential before they were relegated to the bargain bin or stored away.
+Christmas records had a limited period of sales potential before they were relegated to the bargain bin.

 Christmas 1949 in New Zealand was fairly similar to all Christmases since the turn of the century.
 Advertising aimed at the fathers and husbands centred around whiskey, tobacco, tobacco accessories and ties.
 For women, it was whiteware, Hoovers or lingerie.
 In 1949 plastic was still a year or two away, so children’s toys were either wooden or tin.
 Teenagers were yet to become an economic force in record marketing and purchasing.

 The aforementioned small window leading up to Christmas Day meant that Christmas records had a limited period of sales potential before they were either relegated to the bargain bin or stored away, before being trundled out for the following Christmas.
 Record companies had to have complete confidence in their Christmas release schedule.
 This wasn’t a unique situation for us in New Zealand: it is interesting to note that the same dilemma existed in the world’s biggest market, the United States.